 Apparently Fowler and the crew the night prior went on a haunted tour of the Eastern State Penitentiary where Al Capone was once held, and Herbstreit backed out to go to Philadelphia 76ers game.
 Much scarier, I know.

 But alas, Herbstreit got some sweet revenge on his partner before they went live on Kimmel's show.
 When Fowler walked into their dressing room, he was greeted by a monster that made him jump equally as high:

-I’m not sure if the two college football analysts called it quits on their prank war, but they need to revive this idea during a 2020 NCAA season marred by the coronavirus pandemic and COVID-19 outbreak.
+I'm not sure if the two college football analysts called it quits on their prank war, but they need to revive this idea during the 2021 NCAA season.

 Honestly, fans could use a little humor on Saturday nights.
 I'm sure Lee Corso wouldn't mind throwing on a Frankenstein mask.

 This post was originally published on October 23, 2020.
 We brought it back before Halloween this year.

 MORE: Kirk Herbstreit's Wife: The Ohio State Buckeye Cheerleader Turned Super Mom

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.